 D-901.a: Reasons for Terminating Care within a 12-Month Eligibility Period

-Boards must be aware that child care may be terminated during the 12-month eligibility period only for one of the following reasons:
+Boards must inform staff members that child care may be terminated during the 12-month eligibility period only for one of the following reasons:

-Family income exceeds 85 percent of SMI, taking into consideration irregular fluctuations in income as described in D-107
+Family income exceeds 85 percent of SMI, taking into consideration irregular fluctuations in income as described in D-107.

-Three months (90 days) of continuing care has been provided to a family in which the parents have experienced a non-temporary cessation in work, education, or training and have not resumed work, education, or training within the three months (90 days)
+Three months (90 days) of continuing care has been provided to a family in which the parents have experienced a non-temporary cessation in work, education, or training and have not resumed work, education, or training within the three months (90 days).

-Three months (90 days) of initial care was provided to a family experiencing homelessness, but eligibility could not be verified by the end of the three months (90 days)
+Three months (90 days) of initial care was provided to a family experiencing homelessness, but eligibility could not be verified by the end of the three months (90 days).

-Eligibility was determined based on fraud
+Eligibility was determined based on fraud.

 An out-of-state move